When people from another country ask me about Vancouver food I tense up and start apologizing like a true Canadian.

 Canadians get the double double (coffee, two sugar, two cream) when we need a caffeine top up.

-The breakfast sandwiches are also a great, cheap start to the day.
+I wouldn’t call it one of Vancouver’s best breakfast restaurants, but their breakfast sandwiches are a great, cheap start to the day.

 The Checkmate Caesar at Score